JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 * We will be using [Android Studio](https://developer.android.com/studio/) for the Android part of the tutorial.
 It is also possible to use [IntelliJ IDEA](https://jetbrains.com/idea) Community or Ultimate edition.

-  * Kotlin plugin 1.3.x or higher should be installed.
+* Kotlin plugin 1.3.x or higher should be installed in the IDE.
 This can be verified via *Language & Frameworks | Kotlin Updates* section in the *Settings* (or *Preferences*) of the IDE.

 * macOS host operating system is required to compile for iOS and macOS devices.
 We need to have